Dr. Rosemary Russell - Short CV

 Previous to her work with Continuum, Rosemary had two books published by Piccadilly Press, Maths for Parents (1996), which was given good reviews in several diverse publications such as Family Circle and TES, and IT for Parents (1996), which was once again well received in diverse publications such as Sainsbury's Magazine and Guardian Education.
 She has written several articles on parental involvement in maths education in various places, such as The Times, Guardian Education, TES, and Parentwise.
 She was involved in the BBC's Year 2000 Numeracy Campaign, appearing with Patsy Palmer, and has also had several radio interviews.

-Rosemary's PhD was awarded from the University of Bristol in 2002, and conferred in 2003, and is available on the CERUK database.
+Rosemary's PhD was awarded from the University of Bristol in 2002, and conferred in 2003.

 For more information on her publications to date please see Rosemary Russell's publications to date.